Private Box takes the security of our customer’s mail very seriously. We take every caution to ensure that your mail is always secure.

 3. Once the mail has been processed for destruction, it will no longer be visible in your inbox on the website.
 At this point, customers still have 5 days to rescue mail if you don’t want it destroyed.

-4. Mail has now been fully processed for destruction, and there is no possibility to rescue the mail after this point.
+4. Mail has now been fully processed for destruction, and there is no possibility to rescue the mail after this point after the mail has been placed into the locked Iron Mountain bin.